Deduplicate HubSpot Companies and Salesforce Accounts

 Navigate to Data Management > Merge Duplicates, and select the Salesforce database and Accounts record type from the top menu.
 Then explore the templates for an existing solution that may be close to what you need.

 Each row in Step 1 is for a field you want to look at for duplicates, along with some parameters on what to look for.
-For example, you may look for account records that have the exact same Website AND similar Account Names.
+For example, you may look for account records that have a similar Account Name and the exact same Website.

-Under Step 4 on the Record tab, configure the rules that specify which record all the other duplicate records will merge into.
+Under Step 3 on the Master tab, configure the rules that specify which record all the other duplicate records will merge into.
 This will be your master record.
 Select the field that gives the most likely indication that a record might be the master record, and what condition this field must meet.

 After Insycle has identified the master record, it will use the selection rules from the Field tab to automatically pick which values from a duplicate group will be used in the master record.